galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 to write your own by composing and parameterizing available roles.

 To use the GKS playbook, we need to get a local copy by cloning the repository.
-Go to somewhere sensible on either your local machine or on your Galaxy server (`/home/<your_username>` would be sensible), clone the Github repository, and use `ansible-galaxy` command to install all the dependent roles:
+Go to your home directory on your Galaxy server, clone the GitHub repository, and use `ansible-galaxy` command to install all the dependent roles:

 ```
+  sudo apt update
+  sudo apt -y install python-pip
+  sudo pip install ansible
+  cd ~
   git clone https://github.com/ARTbio/GalaxyKickStart
   cd GalaxyKickStart
   ansible-galaxy install -r requirements_roles.yml -p roles --force